arnicas/interactive-vis-course/Week1/README.md

 * Loading data with D3, at http://learnjsdata.com/read_data.html.

+**Homework**:  Style [this page](files/wapo_debates_article.html) to look like the news website of your choice or like Tufte.
+Don't get out of control - just headlines, byline, paragraph/body text, and images.
+Make a gist and send me the link: "Week 1: Style article."

 **Homework:** fix js_errors.html so it displays correctly.
 Send me a screen cap of your console with the results of all the stages correctly showing.
 Subject line: "Week 1, js errors".
 If you can't do it all, send me as far as you got.

-**Homework**:  Style [this page](files/wapo_debates_article.html) to look like the news website of your choice or like Tufte.
-Don't get out of control - just headlines, byline, paragraph/body text, and images.
-Make a gist and send me the link: "Week 1: style."

 **Homework**: Download a UNICEF data set and format in Excel for use in visualization.
 Keep a copy of the Excel file(s) for yourself, but save out a CSV file that can be loaded into javascript.
 Make a gist with the csv file and send me the link: 'Week 1: CSV data.'